Are you an adviser? Go to Unbiased Pro

 Life insurance is designed to give you peace of mind that if you die, your loved ones will receive a lump sum.

-A whole of life insurance policy guarantees that an insurer will pay out a lump sum to your loved ones when you die, no matter when this happens.
+A whole life insurance policy guarantees an insurer will pay out a lump sum to your loved ones when you die, no matter when this happens.

-As the pay-out (on your death) is assured, this kind of policy is sometimes referred to as life assurance.
+As the payout on your death is assured, this kind of policy is sometimes called life assurance.

-A term insurance policy is arranged for a set time period – such as 25 years to cover your mortgage – with a policy end date.
+A decreasing term insurance policy is arranged for a period, such as 25 years, to cover your mortgage, with a policy end date.
+The cover amount will fall as the outstanding balance of your mortgage does.

-Once a term insurance policy comes to an end, there's no cash pay-out, since it only pays out if you die during the term of the policy.
+Once a term insurance policy ends, there's no cash payout, as it only pays out if you die during the policy term.
+You must take out a new policy if you want more coverage after it ends.

 How does whole life insurance work?